Start With These Top 10 Camping Gear Essentials

 Safety, preparing food, cutting rope, and a knife has multiple uses.
 I like this one because it has a full tang which means the blade runs from end to end and it has a leather sheath.

 Currently, I am using the 5-gallon version of this cube-style water jug.
 I purchased this jug years ago when I used to camp frequently.
 It’s still in great shape so I’m going to use this for now.

 7. Rain Jacket

-Having a rain jacket that is lightweight and that can be folded up into a backpack can be a game changer especially when weather decides to turn.
+Having a rain jacket that is lightweight and that can be folded up into a backpack can be a game changer especially when the weather decides to turn.
 I have a Columbia rain jacket I picked up from Target for about $60 or you can check out this one which comes in under $30.

-You’ll want a small set of pots and pans that nest together and that also come with utensils.
+You’ll want a small set of pots and pans that nest together and that also comes with utensils.
 Another item I have added is this Lodge griddle that has a flat top on one side and a grill top on the other.
 It’s actually on sale for about half off right now!

 I inherited this Dual-Fuel Coleman Camping Stove from an old friend of my father.
 It’s used and still in great shape.
 This stove will use white gas fuel or unleaded gasoline.

 There are many options out there.
 I like the rechargeable type like this one.

 Top 10 Camping Gear Essentials has many combinations

 Definitely start with these 10 items and build upon that.
 There are so many possibilities!
 I have to include 1 more item that you must have!